mikeybkats/angela-duckworth-grit/Notes.md

 p230

 - Bill Gates as the CEO of Microsoft used to test interviewing programmers with a code challenge that wasn't about skill or competency, but tediously working through a problem that required hours of troubleshooting.
 It was about seeing who could muscle through to the end.

+- Grit is often fostered in middle and high school through extra curricular activities.
+Lower income schools have majorly cut back on these programs.
+- Students whose families are on food stamps score a full point lower than their more priveledged counterparts.
+- children need good childhoods. the extra curricular activities. the dance lessons, music, athletics, summer activities. ect.
+These things help them do better elsewhere.
+Dance lessons --> Algrebra

+p239

+- _Learned industriousness_ - training for harder tasks causes children to work harder when doing more mundane tasks.
+  - this kind of reminds me of how Dad forced us to do hard work all the time on weekends, and we complained, but he made us do it anyway.
+Nearly every Saturday (or at least it felt that way)
+- Often times it takes a teacher or a coach to hold kids to high standards that a parent won't.
+It's too easy for parents to praise their children, and often hard not to.

+_The hard thing rule (From the Duckworth family)_

+- you have to do the hard thing for at least x number of years
+- you have to practice the hard thing everyday
+- you can't quit the hard thing on a bad day
+- you have to pick the hard thing yourself